 Recipe Background

-This recipe was given to my mom in the early 90’s from a lifelong Austin, Texas resident.
-If we weren’t having German Chocolate Cake, it was this 1886 Chocolate Cake.
+This recipe was given to my mom in the early 1990s by a lifelong Austin, Texas resident.
+If we weren't having German Chocolate Cake, it was this 1886 Chocolate Cake.
+The recipe originates from the 1970s at the Driskill Hotel 1886 Lunchroom (Café and Bakery).

 My recipe is slightly different than a few that circulate on the internet for the 1886 Chocolate Cake.
 It has slightly more cocoa powder and the frosting is made with half and half rather than buttermilk.
 I am not sure which version would be original, but every time I make this cake people love it.